Managing More Effectively With a Strategic Communications Plan

 Explain in one or two paragraphs or several bullets the highest priority problems (challenges) and positive things (opportunities) facing the city, either overall or specifically related to the issue.
 You’re trying to explain the good and bad news about the project, and answering these questions will help you get a handle on the answer for both sections:

-• Is more research required to understand attitudes and public opinion toward
+- Is more research required to understand attitudes and public opinion toward the issue?

 Examples of challenges may include:

 - Reporters feel uninformed or indifferent toward us;

 - The city is perceived as beholden to developers;

 - The community has little knowledge about how development decisions are made;

 - History shows that newspaper editorial opposition will generate significant public interest; and